suny-downstate-medical-center/icns-netpyne/README.md

 ## Open a new Terminal window

 ## Install NEURON
-    Enter: pip3 install neuron (This will also install the NMOD compiler)
+    Enter: pip3 install neuron (This also installs the NMOD compiler)
-    Enter: which nrnivmodl (This will indicate successful installation of NMOD compiler - should point to local compiler)
+    Enter: which nrnivmodl (This will point to local install of NMOD compiler)

 ## Install NETPyNE
     Enter: pip3 install netpyne